alnah005/Konkan/README.md

 1) It must be your turn
 2) You must have your cards set or you're in your winning turn that was mentioned in [2.](#conditions-to-set-your-cards)
-3) The Card/s that you are combineing must complete one of your opponents groups
+3) The Card/s that you are combining must complete one of your opponents groups
 ```
 Example: